mawillcockson/dotfiles/INSTALL_windows.md

 In order to get and use the repository we need [`git`][git], [`gpg`][gnupg], and [`python`][python].

-All three of these can be downloaded and installed using [scoop][], which we will download an install in a following section.
+All three of these can be downloaded and installed using [scoop][], which we will download and install in a following section.

 We also need a program to help automate downloading and managing all these programs.
 In this case, we'll use [Windows PowerShell][PowerShell].